Skip to Main Content

 Hancock Shaker Village

 The Shakers began living in Hancock in 1780.
 Their community grew to a peak in the 1830s, and Shakers still lived on the property until 1959.
 If you ask some members of the current staff, some of those original Shakers may have never left.
-Peaceful by day, Hancock Shaker Village becomes Haunted Hancock on Thursday and Friday nights in October.
+Peaceful by day, Hancock Shaker Village becomes Haunted Hancock on Thursday, Friday, and Saturday nights in October.
 Explore spaces normally off-limits to visitors.
 Learn about hard-carved gravestones stored in a basement and the mysterious apparition known as “the woman in black.”
 This 90-minute tour will include these and other tales, as well as the Shakers’ attitudes toward life, death, and spiritualism.
 Haunted Hancock is recommended for ages 12 and up.

 The Mount